mbabynames search ✿

-Farah is a two-syllable name of English origin, meaning "noble and strong".
+from the Arabic, meaning "joy".
+Farah is a two-syllable name of Arabic origin, meaning "joy".
 It trails off with a gentle -h, which shapes how middle names connect to it phonetically.

 2